Frequently Asked Questions

 All students are required to help pay for the cost of the dining program, as part of the educational experience of a residential college.
 The charge includes fixed costs (labor, utilities, maintenance) of running dining halls, as well as variable costs (food, supplies) of what students consume.

 The Flex Points program is a debit account built into meal plans (1 flex point = 1 dollar).
-Flex Points may be used to purchase food at our à la carte dining facilities or additional meals at other CDS dining facilities.
+Flex Points may be used to purchase additional meals or à la carte items at our dining locations.
 Please refer to the Meal Plans page to determine how many Flex Points come with each meal plan.

 Do Flex Points roll over between semesters?